Resources for our patients and their families

 Calvary provides bereavement services for adults, adolescents, and young children.
-Groups for adults are available in Brooklyn and the Bronx.
+Groups are available in Brooklyn, the Bronx and Manhattan.
 Groups for teens and children provide age-appropriate bereavement activities.
 All groups are offered at no charge, and they are open to those who have lost a loved one at Calvary or in the community at large.

 Is held annually for children and teens who have lost a loved one and have attended the bereavement program.
 The camp gives participants the opportunity to be with others who have shared a similar loss and participate in a week of fun and supportive activities.

 Activities give patients a sense of accomplishment and bring meaning to each day.
 Activities include: drawing, sculpture, and ceramics projects; horticulture; social hours, offering games and discussions; bingo; and music therapy.
 Therapeutic Recreation also sponsors special presentations, including performances by Juilliard students and, initiated in 2009, concerts by “Sing for Your Seniors”, throughout the year.